sgillespie/lambda-calculus/README.md

  * Eta conversion

 ## Beta Reduction
-&Beta;-reduction is simply function application.
+&Beta;-reduction is function application.
 We apply an abstraction `f x. t` to an argument `y` by replacing all free occurrences of `x` in `t` by `y` [3].
-This is &Beta;-reduction.
-Consider the application on id
+Consider an application of `id`

     (λ x. x) y → y

-We simply "copy" the body of the abstraction, and replace occurrences of the bound variable `x` with `y`.
+We simply copy the body of the abstraction, and replace occurrences of the bound variable `x` with `y`.
 Consider a slightly more complex example:

     (λ n f x. f (n f x)) (λ f x. x) → λ f x. f ((λ f x. x) f x) → λ f x. f x

-This is the expression `(succ 0)`, as we defined it earlier.
+This is the expression `(succ 0)`, as shown earlier.
 We apply &Beta;-reduction twice, first on the outermost abstraction, then on the inner abstraction.

-### Name Conflicts
+### Name Capture
-If a free variable `x` has the same name as a bound variable, &Beta; reduction breaks down.
-Consider an example:
+&Beta;-reduction can sometimes produce invalid reductions if great care is not taken.
+Consider an example where `x` occurs free.

+    (λ f x. f x) (λ f. x)

+If we blindly use reduce this, we arrive at a wrong result.

     (λ f x. f x) (λ f. x) → λ x. (λ f. x) x
                           → λ x. x

-`x` is a free variable the expression above.
-The abstraction `(λ f x. f x)` binds a variable with the same name.
-When we apply the abstraction, it pushes a free variable into an inner abstraction and is now bound.
-To show the desired effect, we can rename some variables:
+The free variable `x` is captured by the abstraction `(λ f x. f x)` where `x` is bound.
+To highlight our mistake, we will rename some variables:

     (λ f x. f x) (λ g. y) → λ x. (λ g. y) x
                           → λ x. y

-We will use alpha conversion to avoid this problem.
+`y` is now the free variable, and is no longer being discarded.
+We will use Alpha conversion to avoid captures [6].

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia